-The YouTube channels below are great for technique and software practice.
+The YouYube channels below are great for technique and software practice.
 The best thing you can do if you are interested in certain art styles or artists is to follow them and watch how they work.
-Watch any live streams the artist may do, seeing them work live is a good way to find out how to approach a drawing.
+Watch livestreams the artist may do, seeing them work live is a good way to find out how to approach a drawing.
 Click the links below to be taken to the channels.